renebrummel/ForNAV.TrainingModules/Exercises/Grouping.Exercise.md

 * Add a GroupHeader and -Footer
 * Add GroupTotals for the Line.Amount

+Advanced exercise
+* Add a second group header and footer for the totals per No.

 Use the ForNAV Guide for [SaaS]() or [OnPrem]()

 > [Grouptotals Video](https://www.youtube.com/watch?v=yemM2uJmMS4)